 It can be nearly impossible to tell the difference between a male and a female leopard gecko unless you know what to look for.
-If you purchased your leopard gecko directly from a breeder then they may have already told you what sex your gecko is.
+If you purchased your leopard gecko directly from a breeder, then they may have already told you what sex your gecko is.

-Male and female leopard geckos incubate at different temperatures while in their eggs but if you don't know the incubation temperature of your gecko you'll have to look in the right place to know what sex they are.
-The underside of a leopard gecko holds the secrets to telling what sex they are but in order to see if your gecko is a boy or a girl you'll have to safely pick them up first.
+Male and female leopard geckos incubate at different temperatures while in their eggs, but if you don't know the incubation temperature of your gecko, you'll have to look in the right place to know what sex they are.
+The underside of a leopard gecko holds the secrets to tell what sex they are, but to see if your gecko is a boy or a girl, you'll have to safely pick them up first.

-Picking Up Your Leopard Gecko
+Picking up Your Leopard Gecko

 Sometimes the hardest part of sexing leopard geckos is simply in the handling of them.
-Geckos are known to "drop" their tails if they feel threatened or scared and this is a definite risk if your leopard gecko is not accustomed to being picked up.
-Dropping a tail is when a gecko causes their tail to detach from their body so in order to calm your gecko and avoid a dropped tail, approach them slowly in their enclosure.
+Geckos are known to "drop" their tails if they feel threatened or scared, and this is a definite risk if your leopard gecko is not accustomed to being picked up.
+Dropping a tail is when a gecko causes its tail to detach from its body, so to calm your gecko and avoid a dropped tail, approach them slowly in its enclosure.

-Gently stroke your leopard gecko and slide your hand underneath them in order to scoop them up.
+Gently stroke your leopard gecko and slide your hand underneath them to scoop them up.
 Do not grab your gecko if they are not used to being picked up.
 Gently but firmly hold their body, not their tail.
 If your gecko struggles to get free, release your hold and allow them to walk out of your hands.
-If your gecko feels trapped then they are more likely to drop their tail to aid in their escape.
-Once your gecko gets used to being held this way you can peak between your fingers and look at their underside so that you can sex them.
+If your gecko feels trapped, then they are more likely to drop their tail to aid in their escape.
+Once your gecko gets used to being held this way, you can peak between your fingers and look at their underside so that you can sex them.

 Sexing Leopard Geckos

-Typically, you can sex leopard geckos at around three to four months of age if you have some experience in doing so but it gets easier as the leopard gecko gets older.
+Juvenile leopard geckos, unlike adult leopard geckos, can be very difficult to sex.
+Typically, it gets easier as the leopard gecko gets older.
 It is recommended to wait until your leopard gecko is at least six months of age before sexing them.

-- Femoral Pores - Similarly to the pre-anal pores, femoral pores will only be obvious in a male leopard gecko.
+- Femoral pores: Similarly to the pre-anal pores, femoral pores will only be obvious in a male leopard gecko.
 Males have these enlarged pores on the underside of their hind legs on their thighs.
 They are in a straight line on each thigh and are similar in appearance to the pre-anal pores.
 They will appear as a row of white dots.
 Femoral pores and pre-anal pores are obvious on adult male leopard geckos and are the easiest way of identifying that you have a male.